miguelPerezOntiveros/framework/README.md

 		- _show fields
 		- select: multi
 		- select: tables (requires no type attribute)
-- Log out should intuitivly log you out of what you want it to
 - I shouldn't have visibility on projects I'm not user of ¿? does that make sense?
-- How do I manage CMS-wide users?
 - SYNDICATION
 - verify session on pages from page table? would need to be able to mark pages as private as well
 - Import/Export